kareem-elsayed/k8s-alerts/README.md

 **How to usa:**
 - python3.x

-- make sure you have `kubctl`
+- Make sure you have `kubectl`

-- just run `python3 app.py`
+- Just run `python3 app.py`

-- also you can set a duration time in min `python3 app.py --d=1`
+- Also you can set a duration time in min `python3 app.py --d=1`